davidrbourke/DVA-C02/S3 Security.md

 CORS needs to be enabled in Amazon S3 when you want web applications hosted on one domain to access resources (like images, fonts, or data files) stored in an S3 bucket that’s considered a different origin by the browser.
 Options:

-1. Allow all origins: Access-Controll-Allow-Origin: \*
+1. Allow all origins: Access-Control-Allow-Origin: \*
-2. Allow the origin website only: Access-Controll-Allow-Origin: https://example.com
+2. Allow the origin website only: Access-Control-Allow-Origin: https://example.com

 ### Setup CORS in S3